christiaanderidder/esphome-create-wind-calm/README.md

 The first image shows the motor control unit with the removed daughter board.

 The second image shows the daughter board, the removed WBR3 and pin-compatible ESP-12F.

+When placing the ESP12-F the following connections need to be made:
+- TXD to TXD
+- RXD to RXD
+- GPIO15 to GND (set correct boot mode)
+- EN to VCC (always enable)
+- VCC to VCC
+- GND to GND

+Some people opted to desolder and rewire the RF receiver directly to the ESP-12F to keep the remote working as expected.
+However, I found out that this is not neccesary, the motor control unit already informs the ESP-12F when a change is made using the remote, but [a missing feature in ESPHome](https://github.com/esphome/esphome/pull/6980) prevented it from being picked up.
+The configuration provided in this repository uses a custom fork for now, the fix is expected to be released in ESPHome 2024.7.

+After reassembling everything, the fan should start and the ESPHome dashboard should be reachable over the network.

+## Home Assitant
+If the ESPHome integration is configured in home assistant the device should be auto discovered.